-\begin{proof} The two-way version of the long line, which extends to $\omega_1$ in both directions, is connected, yet becomes disconnected upon the deletion of any point.
-This would contradict the continuity of the successor function, who image omits one point.
+\begin{remark} \rm{The argument for ruling out $\R$ in theorem \ref{ruling out euclidean spaces} shows that no space that is connected, yet becomes disconnected upon the deletion of any point (or any two points), supports a topological model of arithmetic.
+Therefore the two-way version of the long line, which extends to $\omega_1$ in both directions, does not support a topological model of successor arithmetic.
 For the ordinary long line, that is, $[0,1)\cdot\omega_1$, there is a least element, whose deletion does not disconnect the space, although the deletion of any two points will disconnect the space.
-This again violates continuity of the successor function, if we simply perform it twice, if necessary, for then the image will omit exactly two points. \end{proof}
+This again violates continuity of the successor function, if we simply perform it twice, if necessary, for then the image will omit exactly two points.} \end{remark}

-Here is an alternative argument for the reals, which also applies to other spaces (but not to the long line).

-\begin{theorem} The reals $\R$ do not support a topological model of arithmetic.
-Indeed, if a space is uncountable and connected, and has the further properties that (i) there is no descending $\omega_1$-sequence of connected subspaces, and (ii) there is no partition of the space into uncountably many disjoint connected subspaces, then it does not support a topological model of arithmetic. \end{theorem}
+The following theorem rules out another class of spaces which includes the real line (but not the long line).
+Indeed, this was the first proof we found for ruling out the real line.